skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 - Familiarity with R
 - Familiarity with modeling in R with the [tidymodels framework](https://www.tidymodels.org/)
 - The ability to launch Posit Workbench from [Snowflake Native Applications](https://docs.posit.co/ide/server-pro/integration/snowflake/native-app/).
 This can be provided by an administrator with the `accountadmin` role.
-- A Snowflake account with an ACCOUNTADMIN role or role that allows you to:
+- A Snowflake account with an `accountadmin` role or role that allows you to:
   - Create databases, schemas and tables
   - Create stages
   - Load data from S3

 ### What You’ll Learn

-- How to create a tidymodels workflow that bundles preprocessing, modeling, and post-processing steps.
+- How to create a tidymodels workflow that bundles pre-processing, modeling, and post-processing steps.
 - How to transform that workflow into Snowflake SQL with orbital.
 - How to run model predictions on Snowflake using orbital.
 - How to create Snowflake views to store and share model predictions.